 So I'm going to see if my iPod can still run this game pretty soon.
 I may have to delete some stuff to get it to run smoothly, but if I can get it to not crash on my good ol' unstable 4th Gen iPod that can't run anything, then I can start filling in this guide.
 In the meantime, I've spoilered out things that aren't complete.
 There's not much here, but maybe there will be some stuff that helps for the Android release.

 Use the Table of Contents and CTRL+F to navigate.
 I've numbered everything here, so it should work, but I don't currently have access to a PC to test.

 Hi, all!
-I'm Cougar, known best around here for my presence in the SARPBC community, and I present to you the first guide to Psyonix's new title, ARC Squadron.
+I'm Cougar, known best around here for my (lack of) presence in the SARPBC community, and I present to you the first guide to Psyonix's new title, ARC Squadron.
 The purpose of this guide is to explain the most basic of topics to new players, while touching upon some of the more advanced concepts of the game and detailing the many levels, bosses, upgrades, and explosions this game has to offer.
-I intend to update this as I see fit, and I will take community suggestions as I have a lot of free time on my hands right now.
+I intend to update this soon, as it's a little bare right now.
 So, without further ado, let's dive right in!

 Table of Contents